katcipis/sophia/notes/books/coders-at-work.md

 that I was not even able to solve and kinda of circled around it with ugly hacks =/.

-It was nice to see that other people, smart people, strugled as much with it as me and it shows the importante of proper tooling and expressiveness from languages to handle concurrency properly.
+It was nice to see that other people, smart people, strugled as much with it as me and it shows the importance of proper tooling and expressiveness from languages to handle concurrency properly.

 The NASA mars mission that failed because of communication problems is also